-Examples abound of large road and other infrastructure (railway stations, etc) developed without adequately planning the resulting land use transformation and development processes, resulting in less than optimal private and public spending, unrealized revenue, and high debt burdens.
+Examples abound of large infrastructure projects like roads and railway stations that have been developed without adequate planning of the resulting land use transformations, leading to inefficient public and private spending, unrealized revenues, and high debt burdens.
 Understanding urban development processes anchored in the virtuous cycle of infrastructure development, land use planning and enforcement, and land value capture and sharing would greatly enhance the social contract at the country level.
-This approach could also contribute significantly to addressing challenges related to debt and financing infrastructure investments.
-With the scale of urban transformation ongoing both in newly urbanising and in mature urban contexts, such potential needs to be assessed and brought to bear in local and national development efforts.
-Where successful mechanisms have been crafted and implemented (e.g., Brazil development rights auctioning, Germany provisions for non-transferable land value gains) lessons can be derived for other countries and contexts and clear linkages with SDGs impact in terms of jobs or housing could be identified.
+This approach can also help address challenges related to financing of infrastructure investments.
+Where successful mechanisms have been crafted and implemented (e.g., Brazil development rights auctioning, Germany provisions for non-transferable land value gains) lessons can be leveraged to support local and national development efforts in other countries.

 Data, monitoring and follow-up

 The lack of available, reliable data on local government revenue and expenditure significantly impairs strategic urban investment decisions and the monitoring of local SDG impacts.
-Benchmarks and indicators of local financial health are needed to support national governments, local governments, donors and the private sector to make informed investment decisions, implement effective incentives to ensure SDG impact and negotiate accountable public-private partnerships that protect the public interest.
+Indicators of local financial health are needed to support informed investment decisions that protect the public interest, promote transparency and benchmark progress.

-The Fourth International Conference on Financing for Development provides an opportunity to establish a financing indicator framework that recognizes the significance of local finance and incorporates a range of local finance indicators.
 International development actors must collaborate to strengthen existing local government revenue data sets, particularly the World Observatory on Subnational Government Finance and Investment, by broadening its coverage of local revenue and expenditure data from low-income countries.
 Analysis of the potential revenue gained, lost or shifted to interest groups and assets holders should also be considered as part of the overall discussion about equitable distribution of burdens and benefits.

-These efforts must be accompanied by commitments to invest in building local institutional capacity and data collection and management systems to plan, monitor and report local revenues and expenditures.
-Investment is also needed to reinforce national regulations, guidelines and data systems to ensure consistency and quality of local financial data and reporting, including the collection of data disaggregated by gender on local service delivery impacts.
+Investment in local financial data systems is needed as is reinforcing national frameworks to ensure consistency and quality of local financial reporting.

 Overarching reflections